julianikulski/portfolio-website/README.md

 # Portfolio Website for my Data Science Projects
 This project showcases my data science projects on a deployed website.

+**Latest update:** I added bilinguality to my website so that the user can choose between German and English.

 ## Table of Contents
 1. [Installation](#installation)
 2. [Project Motivation](#motivation)